Skip to main content

 message: Hi there!

-The entity ID can be specified as a property of the service level, part of the data that is sent in the service call or as an entity in a service target.
+The entity ID can be specified as a property of the action level, part of the data that is sent in the service action call or as an entity in a service action target.

 # Good